Ed France, Executive Director, League Cycling Instructor (LCI #1931)

 Christine Bourgeois, Education Director, League Cycling Instructor (LCI #2255)

 Christine Bourgeois was born and raised in France.
 She started using a bicycle for everyday transportation more than 20 years ago when she moved to Washington DC.
 With a degree in education and a MA in TESOL (Teaching English to Speakers of Other Languages), Christine taught all levels of French at Santa Margarita High School, CA. In 2000, she relocated to Santa Barbara with her husband Dave and they both became avid cyclists and world travelers.
 Today, Christine is a certified League Cycling instructor who likes to work with youth and she is the education director for the Santa Barbara Bicycle Coalition.
-For the last 5 years, she has been leading the development and implementation of a county wide education campaign to promote safe bicycling for transportation and recreation.
+For the last 6 years, she has been leading the development and implementation of a county wide education campaign to promote safe bicycling for transportation and recreation.
 She has been expanding successful after-school youth Earn-A-Bike programs (Pedal Power) and offering bilingual adult bike clinics for workplaces.
+In 2016, she spearheaded the idea of offering bike education during Physical Education in elementary schools in Santa Barbara County.
+With several fleets of bikes and the help of a dedicated team of LCIs, PE teachers are being trained and many young kids are learning to ride safely while having a lot of fun.
 Interested in offering a bike program at your school, organization or business?
 Give her a call or send her mail, (805) 699-6301 or email@example.com

 Howard Booth, Membership Coordinator